-SEPTEMBER TO DO 1 School Council Election Planning Meet with the Principal to plan election date, nomination forms, procedures etc. (as per your Council by-laws) Send out election notices and SAC information/welcome letter to parents First SAC Meeting Prepare agenda Hold elections within first 30 days Hire babysitters for meeting Set dates for SAC meetings (at least 4 required each school year) The Principal should share EQAO results, any staffing updates/changes, school budget After SAC Elections Update communications (SAC website, bulletin board, newsletter, email etc.) with new meeting dates and new council member list Ask the Principal to update chair name on school website (if required) Contact new Council Members and provide information or guidance they may need to begin working in their new role Update financial signing authority Give meeting dates to babysitters and confirm availability SAC Email List Sign-Up Get parent email addresses via sign-up form or sign-up sheet at events (e.g. curriculum night) Parents Reaching Out (PRO) Grant Email should be received if grant has been approved.
-A list of approved grants will be posted online Ward Forums Check with your Trustee for scheduled Ward forum dates and share with parents Curriculum Night Set up SAC table to provide information to parents and have them sign-up for email list PSAB (financial report) Complete form and submit to Principal by due date (usually end of second week of September) Budgeting Check online school budget to see SAC allocation Begin creating fundraising plan Police Record Checks (PRC) Get PRCs for new regular, on-going volunteers submitted ASAP (this process can take a while) ( Offense declaration completed for returning volunteers School Committees Caring and safe schools team should be established by the Principal and include one parent Check with the Principal to see if you need to solicit parent reps for other school committees (e.g. SIP committee, eco-schools committee)
+SEPTEMBER TO DO 1 School Council Election Election Committee reviews plan and ensures Principal notifies the parent community of SC Election scheduled within the first 30 days of school Send out election notices and SC information/welcome letter to parents First SC Meeting Prepare agenda (Chair & Principal) · · Hold elections within first 30 days Hire babysitters for meeting Set dates for SC meetings (at least 4 required each school year) The Principal should share School Profile, EQAO results, any staffing updates/changes, school budget After SC Elections Update communications (SC and/or school website, bulletin board, newsletter, email etc.) with new meeting dates and new council member list Ask the Principal to update chair name on school website Principal to request teaching & non-teaching reps for council membership Contact new Council Members and provide information or guidance they + may need to begin working in their new roles Update financial signing authority Give meeting dates to babysitters and confirm availability SC Communications Ensure Principal activates your TDSB SC email account The Chair uses TDSB SC email account to gain access to SC Zoom account and School Messenger for council If you have a separate distribution list, plan to get parent email addresses via sign-up form or sign-up sheet at events (e.g. curriculum night, interviews) Parents Reaching Out (PRO) Grant Check with PCEO/PIAC for this year's grant information Ward Forums Check with your Trustee for scheduled Ward forum dates and share with parents Curriculum Night Set up SC information table for parents and have them sign-up for email list PSAB (financial report) Complete form and submit to Principal by due date (usually mid-September) Budgeting Check online school budget to see SC allocation of government funds Begin research for Fundraising Plan if you are planning to fundraise Police Record Checks (PRC) Get PRCs for new regular, on-going volunteers submitted ASAP Offense declaration completed for returning volunteers School Committees Caring and Safe Schools team should be established by the Principal and include one parent Check with the Principal to see if you need to solicit parent reps for other school committees (e.g. SIP committee, Staffing, Eco-schools committee)

-Other happenings this month: Back-to-school BBQs, set-up milk program and special lunches (pizza, sub etc.), Parks and Recreation registration for fall/winter programs (pass along dates to parents?)
+Other happenings this month: Back-to-school BBQs, set-up milk program and special lunches (pizza, sub etc.), Parks and Recreation registration for fall/winter programs (pass along dates to parents)